-- F-1 visa students are expected to attend each IEP level until they successfully complete Level 6.
-Upon successful completion of Level 6, F-1 students are given a 60-day grace period to transfer to another school or depart the U.S. Students who do not successfully complete Level 6 do not receive a 60-day grace period.
+- F-1 visa students are expected to attend each IEP level until they successfully complete the High Advanced level.
+Upon successful completion of the High Advanced level, F-1 students are given a 60-day grace period to transfer to another school or depart the U.S. Students who do not successfully complete the High Advanced level do not receive a 60-day grace period.

 - F-1 visa students in the Intensive English Program must have 80% attendance.